myousefi2016/slepc4py/docs/source/install.rst

 ^^^^^^^^^^^

 The *SLEPc for Python* package is available for download at the project website generously hosted by Bitbucket.
-You can get a release tarball :program:`curl` or :program:`wget`.
+You can use :program:`curl` or :program:`wget` to get a release tarball.

 * Using :program:`curl`::